 After successfully overcoming the many hurdles of building restrictions and numerous code changes, the new building was completed in 1951 with an additional expansion completed in 1983.

-Today participants in the Willkie House programming range from five to 18 years of age, with the majority of these participants coming from low-income families.
-The ethnic backgrounds of the participants mirror the ethnic makeup of the greater Des Moines community, with the majority being children and families of color.
+Today participants in the Willkie House programming range from five to 12 years of age, with nearly all coming from low-income families of color.

 The Willkie House is located at 900 17th Street.
 As a mission-driven organization, our programs center on the direct services outlined in our mission statement.